Llywelyn Bren: Betrayal and death

-Realising the fight was hopeless, on 18 March 1316 Llywelyn surrendered to the Earl of Hereford at Ystradfellte, Llywelyn had gathered his forces in the hills and told them the revolt was his fault and he would surrender; he pleaded that only he should be punished and his followers spared.
-This gallant behaviour earned him the respect of his captors, including Roger Mortimer, one of the witnesses to his surrender.
+Realising the fight was hopeless, on 18 March 1316 Llywelyn surrendered to the Earl of Hereford at Ystradfellte.
+Llywelyn had gathered his forces in the hills and told them the revolt was his fault and he would surrender; he pleaded that only he should be punished and his followers spared.
+The Monk of Malmesbury Abbey forced Bren to say:

+"It is not safe to engage the English.
+I was the cause of the whole.
+I will yield myself up for the whole people.
+It is better that one should die than that the whole nation be banished, or put to sword."

 Hereford and Mortimer both promised to try to intercede on Llywelyn's behalf, and promised him "leniency."
 Llywelyn was sent as a prisoner first to London in July 1316, and the Tower of London from 27 July 1316 to 17 June 1317.
-Hereford and Mortimer urged the King to pardon Llywelyn and his family, and it seems likely that their influence won a pardon for many of Llywelyn's men.
+Bren's gallant behaviour earned him the respect of his captors, including Roger Mortimer, one of the witnesses to his surrender as well as Hereford, they urged the King to pardon Llywelyn and his family, and it seems likely that their influence won a pardon for many of Llywelyn's men.

 In 1317, Llywelyn became the prisoner of the ruthless Hugh Despenser the Younger, one of King Edward's favourites at court, who had become Lord of Glamorgan in November 1317.
 This made him the largest landowner in South Wales and a great rival of Mortimer.
 He took Llywelyn to Cardiff Castle, where he was reported to have had him hanged, drawn and quartered in what was characterised by contemporaries as an extrajudicial killing.
 Despenser's father, Hugh Despenser the Elder, was also accused of involvement in this act at the parliament which demanded the exile of both men in 1321.
 However, historian Kathryn Warner has claimed that Llywelyn's execution was most likely carried out "at the command of the king himself".
-After parts of his body had been exhibited in various parts of the county, he was buried in the Grey Friars at Cardiff.
-Llywelyn's lands were seized by Despenser.
-This action was condemned at the time and later used as example of the growing tyranny of Despenser, who also imprisoned Lleucu and some of her sons in Cardiff.
+He was buried in the Greyfriars at Cardiff.
+(Note: After parts of his body had been exhibited in various parts of the county.)
+Llywelyn's lands were seized by Despenser, (Note: This action was condemned at the time and later used as example of the growing tyranny of Despenser) who also imprisoned Lleucu and three of her sons firstly in London, then Bristol and finally in Cardiff.
+Then in May 1321, Despenser was convicted by the Crown and executed, and the Bren's family were released from custody.